Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Discussion

-For the purpose of emergency response and planning, it might be beneficial to include a mechanism in the FCC MBA dataset to track application usage in a privacy-respecting manner.
-For example, the test unit could classify uploaded and downloaded traffic into a few broad classes such as video stream, real-time communication, VPN, and others.
-On a larger scale, such information might provide useful insight into the situation in particular geographic area, for example, during a natural disaster.
+For the purpose of emergency response and planning, it might be beneficial to include a mechanism in the \gls{FCC} \gls{MBA} dataset to track application usage in a privacy-respecting manner.
+For example, the test unit could classify uploaded and downloaded traffic into a few broad classes such as video stream, real-time communication, \gls{VPN}, and others.
+On a larger scale, such information might provide useful insight into the situation in a particular geographic area, for example, during a natural disaster.

-Given that the FCC MBA program is a volunteer based program, the collected data is likely to exhibit sampling bias.
+Given that the \gls{FCC} \gls{MBA} program relies on volunteers, the collected data is likely to exhibit sampling bias.
+The dataset does not attempt to balance by rurality or subscriber counts.
 That is, the test units are more likely to be run by users somewhat technically savvy, more likely to reside in metro areas, or using a specific kind of broadband technology.
+This bias prevents us from extrapolating trends to the entire population of \gls{US} fixed broadband users.
+Thus, we can only discuss trends with respect to the population of test units.

-Finally, other network measurements exist that might provide complementary information to the FCC MBA dataset.
-For example, during the pandemic, Google published regular mobility reports based on data collected from Android devices \cite{google-mobility-report}.
-The authors in \cite{lutu2020mobile} show the level of mobility detail that could be obtained from mobile network operator in a privacy-respecting manner.
-For disaster planning and recovery purposes, it might be beneficial to find a way to combine these and the FCC MBA dataset.
+Finally, other network measurements exist that might provide complementary information to the \gls{FCC} \gls{MBA} dataset.
+For example, during the pandemic, Google published regular mobility reports~\cite{google-mobility-report} based on data collected from Android devices.
+The authors in~\cite{lutu2020characterization} show the level of mobility detail that could be obtained from mobile network operator in a privacy-respecting manner.
+For disaster planning and recovery purposes, it might be beneficial to find a way to combine these and the \gls{FCC} \gls{MBA} dataset.